itzmeanjan/chalametpir-demo/README.md

-# pir-of-ens
+# chalametpir-demo
-Private Information Retrieval over Ethereum Name Service Database
+Demostration of using ChalametPIR - Keyword Private Information Retrieval